jtlw99/mydockfinder-steam-free/README.md

 # ⛔ From May 28 this repository will become read-only.
 Please support MDF Devs if you can afford!
+### Please don't reupload if do not have my permission!
 # MyDockFinder Steam Free
 - :heavy_check_mark: **Updated 1.9.7.5 👍**, Thanks to [**TheConsciousCat**](https://www.youtube.com/channel/UCKhyCmsVRFywD1W0qa9pY2A)